untillpro/scm4j/scm4j-deployer-engine/README.md

 Self-upgrade of product which uses `scm4j-deployer-engine` is not possible.
 New product with new name must be relases instead

+# Under the Hood

+How it works: interactions of core classes/modules

+# How to Test

+Idea of testing

 # Related Components

   - [scm4j-deployer-engine](../../../scm4j-deployer-engine/blob/master/README.md)